PROCESSING OF RENAL SAMPLES

 If the biopsy cores are sent to the pathology laboratory for division and processing, they may be placed in a special transport fluid, physiologic saline-moistened gauze, or moistened filter paper carefully folded over the tissue.

 When biopsy cylinders, by needle, are the specimen received, we must identify, with the dissecting microscope, the cortex to select sample with glomeruli for IF and EM.
 The medulla shows parallel structures that correspond to collecting ducts and peritubular capillaries.
-The cortex appears irregular and the glomeruli usually are visible as small round structures with capillaries (Figures 1, at bottom), or as red points.
+The cortex appears irregular and the glomeruli usually are visible as small round structures with capillaries (Figure 1, below), or as red points.
 Sometimes, these glomeruli are pale or irregular, but they can be identified with relative certainty.
 In cases with extensive glomerular histologic alterations or circumferential crescents can be more difficult to identify them.

 If there is only one core, it can be cut in half by crosssectioning and the larger piece placed in formalin or another fixative suitable for LM; the smaller portion is saved for immunofluorescence evaluation.
 If a second core is obtained, the ends should be taken for EM and the specimen again divided almost in half with the larger tissue core now kept for IF and the smaller for LM.
 Alternatively, if both cores contain cortex, one core can used for LM and one core for IF.
 If tissue is limited, the clinical differential diagnosis may drive the division of material, for example, in cases of recurrent hematuria in an adult patient, we must attempt obtain sufficient material for IF (IgA nephropathy is the more probable diagnosis).
 Frozen tissue used for IF can be subsequently processed for either LM or EM; although artefacts will be unavoidable, useful information can still be obtained.
-If there is not dissecting microscope the best method is to remove 1mm cubes from the ends of each cylinder and to place them in formalin, cooled glutaraldehyde or other fixative suitable for EM, and the remainder cylinder(s) is (are) divided for LM and IF.
+If there is not dissecting microscope the best method is to remove 1mm cubes from the ends of each cylinder and to place them in cooled glutaraldehyde or other fixative suitable for EM, and the remainder cylinder(s) is (are) divided for LM and IF.
 Fragments of 2 mm, from the remaining ends, can also be taken for IF (Walker PD, et al. Practice guidelines for the renal biopsy.
 Mod Pathol.
 2004;17:1555 [PubMed link]).

 In cases with enough renal tissue (wedge biopsies or nephrectomies) it is better to keep frozen more tissue that just the necessary: it is preferable to have suitably processed tissue and does not need it that need it and does not have it.